 The Director of Nursing at the hospital where I work has an office right across from mine, which means I have the privilege of overhearing whatever manic conversations he deigns to have with himself.
-Lately these have concentrated largely on his fear of Ebola– Which makes perfect sense because about 1/3 of our direct care workers are originally from West Africa, and I’m pretty sure that means they harbor a predisposition to spontaneously burst into airborne spores of Ebola.
+Lately these have concentrated largely on his fear of Ebola– Which makes perfect sense because about 1/3 of our direct care workers are originally from West Africa, and because we are not a people who believe in evidence-based science and/or common sense, that must mean they harbor a predisposition to spontaneously burst into airborne spores of Ebola.

 Being that we’re so concerned with safety and disaster prep that we enable our staff to build office fortresses, it only makes sense that we’d begin making preparations for the cataclysmic explosion of Ebola to sweep through.
 After all, three of the 317 million people in this country have been diagnosed stateside.
 This clearly has pandemic written all over it—first an outbreak of two, and then the rest of humanity.

 Despite the fact we’ll all be resting in FEMA coffins by the month’s end, I’d like to offer a few things for you to focus your fears and anxieties on, instead of Ebola.
 After all, there are a lot of other things you should worry about killing you:

 #1: Gay Marriage